Please note, this article will be updated on an on-going basis.

 From live plays to virtual tours, tune into these great events online to help keep boredom at bay during these uncertain times.

-With free online classes available for anyone to have a go, Cheltenham Pilates and Yoga have a range of videos on its website lead by professional and experienced instructors, so people can stay fit at home.
+With free online classes available for anyone to have a go, Cheltenham Pilates and Yoga has a range of videos on its website lead by professional and experienced instructors, so people can stay fit at home.
+It has also launched live training classes as well as private virtual sessions and audio classes ready to download.

 Join the team at Ella & Fleur Hot Yoga for a ‘Facebook Live’ yoga class, with sessions taking place in the mornings and in the evenings.
 Keep up-to-date by following their Instagram page at instagram.com/ellaandfleurhotyoga and tune in on Facebook at facebook.com/ellaandfleur#